...

 What Are Cluster C Personality Disorders?

-The types of personality disorders in this group are:
+The main types of personality disorder cluster C are:

 End the Emotional Pain.
 Get Your Life Back.